Yi-sir/gloo/README_origin.md

 ## Building

-You can build Gloo using CMake.
+You can build Sophon using CMake.

 Since it is a library, it is most convenient to vendor it in your own project and include the project root in your own CMake configuration.